gowinston-ai/winston-ai-n8n/README.md

 | Plagiarism         | Scan for plagiarism (`scan-plagiarism`) | Check text for plagiarism by searching the web for matching content.
 Optional language / country filtering and source exclusion supported. |
 | Text Compare       | Compare texts (`compare-texts`) | Compare two texts and return a similarity score and detailed match information. |

-## Credentials
+## Credentials 🔐

 The node requires a Winston AI API key.

-1. Sign in to the Winston AI dashboard and generate an API key.
+1. Sign in to the [Winston AI dashboard](https://dev.gowinston.ai/) and generate an API key.
 2. In n8n, create new **Winston AI API** credentials:
    * Field **API Key** → paste your key.
 3. Use these credentials in any Winston AI node.
 The key will be sent in the `Authorization` header as `Bearer <token>`.